Christopher Cocksworth

-Christopher John Cocksworth (born 12 January 1959) is a Church of England bishop in the open evangelical tradition.
-He is the current Bishop of Coventry; prior to becoming bishop he was the Principal of Ridley Hall, Cambridge.
+Christopher John Cocksworth (born 12 January 1959) is a Church of England bishop in the open evangelical tradition who served as Bishop of Coventry from 2008 to 2023.
+Prior to becoming bishop, he was a university chaplain and the Principal of Ridley Hall, Cambridge (2001−2008).
+He took up the position of Dean of Windsor in 2023.

 Early life and education

 He was brought up in Horsham and attended Forest School for Boys and Collyer's Sixth form College, then the University of Manchester where he earned a Bachelor of Arts degree in theology with first class honours.
 In 1989 he was awarded a Doctor of Philosophy (PhD) degree under the supervision of Richard Bauckham.
 He studied for ordination at St John's College, Nottingham.

 Ordained ministry

-Cocksworth was ordained a deacon at Petertide 1988 (3 July) by Michael Adie, Bishop of Guildford, and ordained a priest the following Petertide (2 July 1989) by David Wilcox, Bishop of Dorking — both times at Guildford Cathedral.
+Cocksworth was ordained a deacon at Petertide 1988 (3 July) by Michael Adie, Bishop of Guildford, and ordained a priest the following Petertide (2 July 1989) by David Wilcox, Bishop of Dorking – both times at Guildford Cathedral.
 He served his curacy at Christ Church, Epsom Common in the Diocese of Guildford.
 In 1992, he moved to become chaplain of Royal Holloway, University of London until 1997.
 He then became director of the Southern Theological Education and Training Scheme; a position he relinquished in 2001.
 He had been made an honorary canon of Guildford Cathedral in 1999.
 He was later the principal of Ridley Hall, Cambridge.

-He was a member of the Church of England Liturgical Commission from 1999 to 2006, and was involved in revising the ordination services and the Common Worship daily prayer compilation.
-He is the current chair of the Faith and Order Commission of the General Synod.
+He was a member of the Church of England Liturgical Commission from 1999 to 2006, and was involved in revising the ordination services and the daily prayer compilation Common Worship.
+He later chaired the Faith and Order Commission.